blowdart/AspNetCoreIdentityEncryption/readme.md

 Firstly let us be clear - this is a sample project meant to demonstrate the capability for developer based encryption in ASP.NET Core Identity 2.1.
-It is not meant to demonstrate best practice, it is likely that your business has unique requirements, be they regulatory (HIPAA, GDPR, PCI etc.) or culture driven and no sample can take that into account.
+It is not meant to demonstrate best practice, as it is likely that your business has unique requirements, be they regulatory (HIPAA, GDPR, PCI etc.) or culture driven and no sample can take that into account.
 You should work with your privacy champions or consultants to work out what is right for your circumstances.

 This sample is not supported by Microsoft.
 If you roll your own encryption you risk losing data if you do it wrong.
-Basically **don't do this**.
+Basically **don't do this** if you can at all help it.

 ## Use your database or operating system capabilities first

 Some databases or storage mechanisms allow for encryption at rest, encrypting your stored data with no work needed for any software that accesses the data.
-This is, by far, the easiest and safest option, let the database manage keys and encryption for you.
+This is, by far, the easiest and safest option; let the database manage keys and encryption for you.
 Using the manual encryption providers should be viewed as a **last resort**.